stealjs/steal/docs/config-babelOptions.md

 ## JSX

-JSX is supported by default with the Babel 6 compiler, so you can use it directly in your code like:
+JSX is supported by default with the Babel 6 compiler, so you can use it directly in your code:

 ```js
 var hw = <div>Hello <strong>world!</strong></div>;